Apple Pancake Recipe

 Instructions

 - Microwave apple rings for 1 – 2 minutes.
-Soften the apples but don’t make them soggy
+Soften the apples but don't make them soggy.
+If you don't have a microwave, you can saute them in a pan for 3 – 5 minutes.3 apples

-- Add egg, milk, water and oil.
-Mix with spatula until combined
+- Add egg, milk, water, and oil.
+Mix with a spatula or whisk until combined.1 egg, 1 1/2 cup almond milk, 1/2 cup water, 2 tablespoons olive oil

-- Heat large sauté pan on medium, add butter and melt
+- Heat large sauté pan on medium, add butter and melt.1 tablespoon butter for pan

-- Press apple in each batter round and dribble more batter on the apple
+- Press an apple slice in each batter round and dribble more batter on the apple.
+Let the pancake brown and flip to brown the other side.

 Notes

-- I make these pancakes with Macintosh apples, but you can make them with any apple you’d make an apple pie with.
+- Macintosh apples are perfect in this recipe and I love the flavor, but you can make them with any apple you’d make an apple pie with.
+Macoun, Granny Smith (for its tartness), pink lady apples, or Honeycrisp apples are great substitutes.

 - If you don’t have a microwave, you can sauté the apples for 3 – 5 minutes.
 Don’t over cook them, just soften them.

-- If you can’t eat these pancakes in one sitting, they store well.
-Layer them with cut pieces of parchment paper and place in a plastic baggie then put in the fridge.
+- For storage: They store well if you can’t eat these pancakes in one sitting.
+Layer them with cut pieces of parchment paper, place them in an airtight container, and store them in the fridge for up to a week.

 Nutrition

-WOW — this recipe sounds SO amazing!
+WOW — this recipe was SO amazing!
 LOVE those big pieces of apple inside the pancakes.
-Truly beautiful!
 I hope you find your Grandmother’s book someday.
 How lovely though, to remember some and all of the memories.

 Valentina!
 Thanks.
 Alas, the book is lost for good.